thenumbernine/farm-game/README.md

 		- farmers market, once a saturady or something.  or any day.  you get lots of customers and sell at higher price.
 			- later you can hire someone to man the booth for you and sell even more round-the-clock.
 			- plants in-biome should cost less than plants out of biome
-- livestock.
-	- fences and gates to keep livestock from getting away.
-	- domesticate
-	- pokeballs
-	- train for fighting
 - gems.  metals.  pickaxe quality levels.
 - crafting
 	- your own forge for making stuff.